iterorganization/imas-python/README.md

-# IMAS
+# IMAS-Python

-IMAS is a pure-python library to handle arbitrarily nested data structures.
+IMAS-Python is a pure-python library to handle arbitrarily nested data structures.
-IMAS is designed for, but not necessarily bound to, interacting with Interface Data Structures (IDSs) as defined by the Integrated Modelling & Analysis Suite (IMAS) Data Model.
+IMAS-Python is designed for, but not necessarily bound to, interacting with Interface Data Structures (IDSs) as defined by the Integrated Modelling & Analysis Suite (IMAS) Data Model.